orajhan-zz/Azure-OCI-Interconnection/README.md

  1. complete the existing terraform scripts without changing any.
 Once it's done, please go to step #2.
  2. mv output.tf.bak output.tf
  3. terraform apply
- 4. you will see the details as follows:
+ 4. you will see the details as follows
  5. Copy service Key from the output and paste it when FastConnect is created in Oracle Cloud to complete interconnection between FastConnect and ExpressRT

 ```